keygenesis/GithubLauncher/README.md

 [![License](https://img.shields.io/github/license/SirDiabo/GithubLauncher)](https://github.com/SirDiabo/GithubLauncher/blob/main/LICENSE)

 >## Important
+>### Migration from N64RecompLauncher to GithubLauncher
+>
->This software was previously knows as the "N64Recomp Launcher", but this had to be changed due to the continued requests by the N64Recomp Tool Developers.
+>This software was previously knows as the "N64Recomp Launcher", but this had to be changed due to continued requests by the N64Recomp Tool Developers.
 If you are interested in a version of the launcher that is primarily for N64 Recompiled Games, then check out [this version](https://github.com/SirDiabo/GithubLauncher/releases/tag/v1.70).
+>You can then go into the `update_check.json` and change the year in `LastCheckTime` to something like `9999` to disable self-updates.
+>
+>If you have an old version, and wish to update to the newer ones, you will have to update manually by dragging the new files into your launcher folder.
+You can then delete all files with "N64Recomp" in their names.
+>Your settings will remain compatible.

 ![Github Launcher Screenshot](Assets/LauncherScreenshot.png)
 A modern, user-friendly launcher application for managing and running GitHub-hosted applications.
 This tool streamlines the process of downloading, installing, and launching your favorite projects.